Celerway/metamorphosis/README.md

 # Metamorphosis

 A simple MQTT -> Kafka bridge and concentrator.
-(Note that we'll use Red Panda instead of Kafka.
-It is simpler and faster, and claims protocol compatibility with Kafka).
+Note that we'll use Red Panda instead of Kafka.
+It is simpler and faster, and claims protocol compatibility with Kafka.
 You should consider it.

 This is a protocol bridge between MQTT and Kafka.
 It'll connect to a broker, subscription and listen for messages.
 When a message is received, we'll give it to kafka.
+It is meant to be running in a k8s pod.

-If Kafka is unavailable we'll try to spool the messages to local storage, so they can be recovered.
+If Kafka is unavailable we'll try to spool the messages to memory, so they can be recovered.
+If we can't write to Kafka, we'll retry every 10 seconds.
+Once we reconnect, we dump all the messages we have.
-Not sure about the details here, but I suspect we can dump streams of JSON in some format that can be easily ingested into Kafka / Red Panda.

-Metamorphosis will listen on PROM_PORT (cleartext http) and deliver metrics if a client requests `/metrics`.
+Metamorphosis will listen on `HEALTH_PORT` (cleartext http) and deliver metrics if a client requests `/metrics`.
+We'll also answer /healthz, so you can have k8s poll this url.

 Note that you need to make sure that the topic exists in Red Panda / Kafka or that auto creation of topics is enabled.

+Note that there are limited guarantees given.
+We try to keep messages ordered.
+However, during restart, k8s will start a new instance of the daemon before the old one is shut down.
+During this short period you'll see messages duplicates.

+Also note that the bridge will issue messages in order to test that it can talk to Kafka.
+These will be given the MQTT topic "test".
+Ignore these messages in your consumer.

 ## Message format